Optimizing Incomplete, Large-Scale and Sparse Multi-Graph Matching in Bioimaging: Related work

-In contrast, we adopt the technique ~\cite{bandelt1994approximation,bandelt2004local} proposed within the operations research community aimed at the MDAP.
-This technique extends a feasible solution consisting of $k\leq d$ objects by one object on each iteration until the solution includes all objects, \ie, $k=d$.
-Like the spanning tree techniques, our approach only requires the solution of $ O(d) $ pairwise problems but considers \emph{all} $ O(d^2) $ costs defining the problem.
+In contrast, our approach extends a feasible solution consisting of $k\leq d$ objects by one object in each iteration until the solution includes all objects, \ie, $k=d$.
+In combination with the incomplete GM solver~\cite{hutschenreiter_fusionmoves_2021}, it guarantees a cycle-consistent and allowed matching.

-\Subsubsection{Local Search.} Two complementary local searches, based on \emph{swaps} and solving a \emph{GM} problem, are known for MGM or related problems.

-\Paragraph{GM Local Search.} Cycle-consistent matchings can be improved by re-matching one object to the remaining, already matched $ (d-1) $ objects, see~\cref{fig:gm-ls}.
-It turns out that this re-matching constitutes a GM problem.
-Hence, one can iteratively re-match different objects utilizing a GM solver.
-We refer to this algorithm as \emph{GM local search}, see \cref{sec:qap-local-search} for details.
-The costs for the underlying GM problems are obtained through an appropriate summation of \emph{all} costs involving the object to be re-matched.
-This idea was independently proposed for different MGM variants in \cite{tang2017initialization,yan2016constrained,yan2013joint,yan2015consistency}.
-In operations research, it is known for the MDAP, along with its generalization of re-matching object \emph{subsets}, since 2004~\cite{bandelt2004local}.
-We \emph{unify} and \emph{parallelize} it for MGM.